ftgouveia/cypress-keeggo/README.md

 - The `.gitignore` file will be changed or included by adding the `cypress/reports/*` and `cypress/results/*` folders.

 All right, your plugin will be ready to use!

+## Run

+Run the command 'npx cypress open' or execute scripts from package.json to run in background.